 I announce my commitment to Nebraska!
 Blessed! #FutureHusker— DaiShon (@DaishonNeal90) April 10, 2014

-According to 247Sports.com, Neal held offers from Illinois State, Ohio, South Dakota and South Dakota State.
-Neal was an All-District 1 selection by Metro Conference football coaches in December 2013 following his junior season.
+Neal is 6-foot-7 and 240 pounds.
+According to 247Sports.com, he held offers from Oregon, Michigan, Oklahoma, Illinois State, Ohio, South Dakota and South Dakota State.

 * * *